 The ACT view of Committed Action is troubling.
 The approach includes a commitment to values in its model.
 This includes a professed respect for education of the self, a view that I can be ‘trained’ toward some notion of personal growth.
 I’d suggest few training programmes are very focused on an individual learning about themselves, for themselves.

 In short, the ACT perspective, when examined up-close, identifies a number of safe experiments already around from existing areas of psychology.
-For instance, Acceptance is a form of ‘just noticing’, as touched on in my blog.
+For instance, Acceptance is a form of ‘just noticing’, as touched on in this website.
 Mindfulness, like Yoga, is one approach to experimenting that may help you, but you will not know that until you try it out.
 Also, it is a very large subject.
 You can go to Bangor University and do a post-graduate programme in Mindfulness practice!

 ACT, in common with most models, is less explicit about the importance of you finding out what works for you, although it considers the possibility, see below.
 Like other models, it rather implies it can tell you what will work for you.
 It seems to be saying that you can only make progress if you integrate your approach to experiments according to an ACT perspective.